connectedcompany/coco-agent/README.md

 Simply re-run the `coco-agent extract git-repo` command from the same location, pointing at each additional repo directory as desired.

-This will result in export data files building up in a single location, for easy subsequent transfer.
+This will result in exported data files building up in a single location (`out` subdirectory by default), for easy subsequent transfer.

 ## Upload data